Divider/Brand Symbol

 Mother feeling a bit sad because they are unable to breastfeed

-That said, breast milk is only one part of a healthy lifestyle for your child.
-It has many long-term health advantages, but diet, exercise, and genetics all play a role in your baby’s health.
+That said, the myth about breastfeeding being the cure-all solution for your child’s health can be misleading.
+Indeed, breast milk is only one part of a healthy lifestyle for your child.
+It has many long-term health advantages, but diet, exercise, parenting styles, and genetics all play a role in your baby’s health.
 Additionally, as any university student who survives on pizza and noodles can attest, humans are shockingly good at living on all types of food.

 Breast milk is a living substance.
 It changes to meet the baby’s needs throughout the day.
 For example, in the evening, a lactating body will produce milk with more melatonin (a hormone that helps humans sleep).

-Lisa, a mum who had to switch to formula, shared her story: “I was devastated when I had to switch to formula.
+“I was devastated when I had to switch to formula.
 But my baby thrived, and I realized that fed is best.
 It wasn’t about the method but the love and care I was giving.”
+(Lisa, Mum of 2)

 Myth 3: Pain is normal when breastfeeding

 Some other causes of pain while breastfeeding are poor positioning of the baby while feeding, a vascular condition called vasospasm, or inverted nipples.
-Breastfeeding positions can help a lot, some mums swear by lanolin oil, and some use a nipple shield to save their breasts from overly eager baby teeth!
+Breastfeeding positions can help a lot (with good support from choosing the suitable nursing pillows); some mums swear by lanolin oil, and some use a nipple shield to save their breasts from overly eager baby teeth!

-Mum Jess shared, “My nipples were cracked and sore, and I thought it was normal.
+“My nipples were cracked and sore, and I thought it was normal.
 A lactation consultant helped me fix the latch, and it made breastfeeding so much easier.”
+(Jess, Mum of 2)

 If you think you may have one of these problems, again — contact an IBCLC, who can assess your specific situation and help make breastfeeding much less painful.
 You should also check out our Breastfeeding 101 guide!